-The following calculations demonstrate that the City is in compliance with Wisconsin Statutes Section 66.1105(4)(gm)4.c., which requires that the equalized value of the Territory to be added to the District, plus the value increment of the District being amended, plus the value increment of all other existing tax incremental districts, does not exceed 12% of the total equalized value of taxable property within the City
+The following calculations demonstrate that the City is in compliance with Wisconsin Statutes Section 66.1105(4)(gm)4.c., which requires that the equalized value of the Territory to be added to the District, plus the value increment of the District being amended, plus the value increment of all other existing tax incremental districts, does not exceed 12% of the total equalized value of taxable property within the City.

-The equalized value of the territory to be incorporated by this Amendment, plus the value increment of all other existing tax incremental districts within the City , totals \$439,070,231.
-This value is less than the maximum of \$451,043,940 in equalized value that is permitted for the City of La Crosse.
+The equalized value of the Territory to be incorporated by this Amendment, plus the increment value of TID No. 17, plus the value increment of all other existing tax incremental districts within the City, totals \$451,737,800.
+This value is less than the maximum of \$465,270,648 in equalized value that is permitted for the City of La Crosse.
 The City is therefore in compliance with the statutory equalized valuation test and may proceed with amendment of this District.
-The City does not anticipate a meaningful reduction in the increment value of TID 7 as a result of subtracting territory.